True to the idea that we sit on the shoulder’s of those who’ve gone before us, this Tanzanian proverb captures the sentiments of this post:

 My Parents – James & Angela Ndereba

 I have spoken about them too much probably, written about them in my first book and they also feature more directly in my second book (forthcoming).
 They have been my first practical theologians, nurturing me in the faith despite all my energy – more than an energizer bunny.
 They have always been cool, calm and loving (well besides the mwikos that were broken during the disciplining years) throughout my life.
-Understanding has defined them as they have walked with me in the discernment of my purpose in life, and I can only hope to do fractions of what they have managed, if God allows me the joy of being a father/parent.
+Understanding has defined them as they have walked with me in the discernment of my purpose in life, and now as a Father, I can only hope to do fractions of what they have managed.
 They teach me to be practical in my faith and work, and to be honorable in the society.

 Edward Buri & Prof. Peter Njoroge Kariuki